-The Mediation Support and Policy Unit (MESU) tracks progress of HD’s projects and provides advice and expertise as necessary to support the organisation’s mediation work.
+The Mediation Support and Policy Unit (MESU) tracks the progress of HD projects and provides advice and expertise as necessary to support the organisation’s mediation work.
 The team also supports HD’s operations by conducting research to advance the debate on approaches to mediation processes.
-It supports production of publications and training materials addressing the challenges mediators face in their work and offering options for overcoming those challenges.
+It supports production of publications and training materials addressing the challenges mediators face in their work, and offering options for overcoming those challenges.

 The ideal candidate should meet the following criteria: